Lionel Penrose: Career

 Penrose undertook research into schizophrenia, designing tests of intelligence that were non-verbal in nature that are still in use.
 He was one of the earliest investigators of phenylketonuria in the 1930s.

-Penrose's "Colchester Survey", produced as the report in 1938, in collaboration with the MRC called the MRC special report: No.229, Clinical and genetic study of 1,280 cases of mental defect, was the earliest serious attempt to study the genetics of intellectual disability.
+Penrose's "Colchester Survey", produced as a report in 1938, in collaboration with the MRC called the MRC special report: No.229, Clinical and genetic study of 1,280 cases of mental defect, was the earliest serious attempt to study the genetics of intellectual disability.
 He found that the relatives of patients with severe intellectual disability were usually unaffected but some of them were affected with similar severity to the original patient, whereas the relatives of patients with mild intellectual disability tended mostly to have mild or borderline disability.
 Penrose went on to identify and study many of the genetic and chromosomal causes of intellectual disability (then called mental deficiency).
-This body of work culminated in the book, The Biology of Mental Defect (Sidgwick and Jackson, Ltd., London, UK, 1949).
+This body of work culminated in the book The Biology of Mental Defect.

 From 1939 to 1945 he was director of psychiatric research at the Ontario Hospital, lecturer in psychiatry at Western University, and medical statistician to the province.
 Penrose was a central figure in British medical genetics following World War II.
 From 1945 to 1965, he worked as Galton Professor at the Galton Laboratory at University College London.
 The first title of his chair was "Professor of Eugenics" (1945–1963), then he had it changed to "Professor of Human Genetics" (1963–1965).
 According to his successor, Professor Harry Harris, Penrose "never liked the name 'eugenics', because it seemed to him to be too much associated with uninformed and dangerous policies of racial purification."
 Harris also reported the "long delay" in changing this name was due to "legal problems" associated with the original donation from Francis Galton and described how Penrose simply ignored the "eugenics" element of his job title.

 Penrose's Law states that the population size of prisons and psychiatric hospitals are inversely related, although this is generally viewed as something of an oversimplification.

 Penrose, a member of the Society of Friends (Quakers), was a lead figure in the Medical Association for the Prevention of War in the 1950s.

 Penrose developed the Penrose method, a method for apportioning seats in a global assembly based on the square root of each nation's population.
-Such a voting system is based on the voting power of any voter (measured by the Penrose–Banzhaf index) decreasing with the size of the voting body as one over its square root.
+Such a voting system is based on the idea that the voting power of any voter (measured by the Penrose–Banzhaf index) decreases with the size of the voting body as one over its square root.
 See also Penrose square root law.

 Penrose was particularly interested in different facets of biology, for example fingerprints, demography, and cytogenetics, which were a result of his research into the etiology of intellectual disability, especially Down syndrome.
 He did intensive research on the latter, communicating the results of his investigations in 1963 and winning the Joseph P. Kennedy Jr. Foundation Award for his contributions to the understanding of the causes of intellectual disability.